rbroggi/scoped-singleton/readme.md

    $ make test TSTARGS="--gtest_filter=YourFilter"
    ```

 ### Presentation

 This repository embeds the presentation source code of the Scoped-Singleton pattern.
 All information on how to compile the information can be found in the `pres` folder.

+### Github actions

+This repository leverages on [github action](https://github.com/features/actions).
+You will be ble to see two different workflows:

+1. `.github/workflows/build-and-test.yml` which handles building and unit-testing the code repository
+2. `.github/workflows/presentation.yml` which builds the presentation and archives it.
+If you don't
+    want to build the presentation on your own but only have a look at the resulting `.pdf` you can go
+    to the repository in the `Actions` pane

 ### Shortcomings
 1. mind your scope: long-living reference